jonkavana/Programming-and-Scripting-EOY-Project/README.md

 According to the [Encyclopaedia Brittanica](https://www.britannica.com/biography/Ronald-Aylmer-Fisher "Encyclopaedia Brittanica") Sir Ronald Fisher was a British statistician, commonly known for his development of statistical procedures.
 Fisher graduated from Cambridge in 1912, being awarded a B.A. in Astronomy, which amongst other aspects, focused on the mathematical components of the discipline.

 In 1936 he published the work that we are analysing in this project entitled "The use of multiple measurements in taxonomic problems", retrieved from [Wiley Online Library](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library").

- However, it was only upon reading the paper and researching it further that it became clear that the dataset is sometimes refered to as the Anderson dataset.
+It was only upon reading the paper and researching it further that it became clear that the dataset is sometimes refered to as the Anderson dataset.
 According to Fisher himself, as per [Wiley Online Library](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library"), Dr. Anderson is the man who performed all of the physical recording of the measurements on the Iris species.
 It was Fisher who performed the analysis on these individual instances.

 Before undertaking any detailed primary or secondary analysis, there are some high level observations that can be taken from the material ahead of time.
 According to the [UCI](http://archive.ics.uci.edu/ml/datasets/Iris "UCI") there are a number of aspects to be highlighted by the reserach undertaken by Fisher.
 This extends to features such as characteristics, instances and attributes.
 It is in this review that the claim of four attributes is to be found.
-And although this may be thrue for the areas of machine learning, upon reading other material and for the purposes of this research, based on observing the data, there are actually five.
-This is also the case according to the dataset review by [MathNerd](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "MathNerd").
+This may be true for the areas of machine learning, upon reading from other sources of material, and for the purposes of this research, based on observing the data, there are actually five.
+This is the case according to the dataset review by [Arshid Aslam Baba](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "Arshid Aslam Baba").
 This fifth attribute is the Iris genus, the collection of all Iris sub-species.
-Below is a table of a very high-level view of this information.
+Below is a high-level view of this information.

 |Characteristics| Instances| Attributes|
 |---------------|----------|-----------|
 | Multivariate  |    150   |     5     |

-According to [UCI](http://archive.ics.uci.edu/ml/datasets/Iris "UCI"), the dataset itself is a multivariate dataset.
+According to the [UCI](http://archive.ics.uci.edu/ml/datasets/Iris "UCI"), the dataset itself is a multivariate dataset.
 In this context and with respect to data, multivariate analysis in datasets refers to the number of variables that are under examination.
 According to [ScienceDirect](https://www.sciencedirect.com/topics/medicine-and-dentistry/multivariate-analysis "ScienceDirect") it is the experimentation of multiple measurements on an experimental unit, for which the relationship between the units are important.
 This is the scientific component within the name of the paper, where multiple measurements are explicitly referenced.

 In terms of the Taxonomy, this is of importance as Fisher was experimenting on data in relation to the Iris.
 The Iris, as stated previously is the genus, or collective term for similar plants, for this colllective.
 More specifically the sub sections, or Species, are the Setosa, Virginica and Versicolor.
 This will be dealt with in the later stages of this analysis.

-The five attributes, or variables, highlighted on the site Kaggle by [MathNerd](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "MathNerd") are detailed in the list below.
-The first four attributes are the measurements taken from the 150 instances recorded, with the fifth being the type of Iris.
+The five attributes, or variables, highlighted on the site Kaggle by [Arshid Aslam Baba](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "Arshid Aslam Baba") are detailed in the list below.
+The first four attributes are the measurements taken from the 150 instances recorded, with the fifth being the class of Iris.

 These are listed as:
  - Sepal Length